GenesysCloudBlueprints/terminate-voice-calls-with-no-queue/blueprint/index.md

 * Optional: `Check-Conversation-For-PSTN-Leg.custom.json`

 :::primary
-  **Note:** The optional 3rd bullet requires a third data action be imported.
+  **Note:** The optional 3rd data action is required if you would still like GC users to make Communicate PBX calls to one another.
 This data action checks to see if the conversation has an external call leg to the PSTN.
-Repeat Steps 1-3 below if you'd like to import this optional data action.
+Repeat Steps 1-3 below with the `Check-Conversation-For-PSTN-Leg.custom.json` data action if you'd like to import this optional data action.
+Be sure to associate with the Data Action Integration associated with the `Get Conversation Details Public API OAuth Client 2` mentioned earlier in this blueprint.
   :::

 Import the `Disconnect-Voice-Call.custom.json` and `Put-Conversation-Tag.custom.json` files and associate with the Terminate Outbound Conversations With No Queue ID data action integration, which uses the Terminate Conversation Public API OAuth client.